John Spagnola: NFL career

-Spagnola was drafted in the ninth round of the 1979 NFL Draft by the New England Patriots.
+Spagnola was selected in the ninth round of the 1979 NFL draft by the New England Patriots.
 He played in eleven NFL seasons from 1979 to 1987 for the Philadelphia Eagles, the 1988 for the Seattle Seahawks, and the 1989 for the Green Bay Packers.

 Spagnola was voted the Eagles' MVP (offensive) in 1984.
 His best year in the NFL came during the 1985 season for the Philadelphia Eagles when he caught 65 receptions for 701 yards and five touchdowns.
 In 1985, Spagnola and Mike Quick combined to set two club records; most receptions by two players (135) and most combined receiving yards (2,019), breaking a record previously shared by Hall of Famer Tommy McDonald and Timmy Brown.

 He was a pro-bowl alternative in 1985 and 1984.
 He caught more passes (129) than any other tight end in the National Football Conference in 1985 and 1984.

 He appeared in Super Bowl XV for the Philadelphia Eagles versus the Oakland Raiders, catching one reception for 22 yards.

 Spagnola ranks 14th on the Eagles' all-time reception list with 256 catches for 2,833 yards.
 His 12 catches in one game against the New Orleans Saints in 1985 were just two short of the club record shared by Brian Westbrook and Don Looney.

-Spagnola served as a player representative of the National Football League Players Association.
+Spagnola served as a player representative of the National Football League Players Association (NFPLPA).
 During the labor strike in 1987, Spagnola's Philadelphia Eagles were the only NFL team whose players did not cross the strike line.

-Spagnola was the first executive vice president of the National Football League Players Association.
+Following his playing career, he served as the NFPLPA's first executive vice president.

-In 2008-2009, Spagnola was sought by the National Football League Players Association's executive search firm Reilly Partners in Chicago to succeed Gene Upshaw as executive director.
+During the 2008–2009 season, Spagnola was sought by the NFPLA's executive search firm to succeed Gene Upshaw as executive director.
 Spagnola remained in the running after the union pared its list of finalists to five.